-The unemployment rate, which increased since the global financial crisis, is now at around 11%, which does not include partial unemployment.
+The unemployment rate, which has increased since the global financial crisis, is around 12.5%, excluding partial unempoyment.
 Young people have been the hardest hit, with a rate of unemployment close to 30 %.
 Regional inequalities betweent he highly industrialized and dynamic North and the poor rural southern Mezzogiorno areas are high and organized crime remains a problem.

 Source: IMF - World Economic Outlook Database - Last Available Data.

 The agricultural sector contributes to approximately 2% of the Italian GDP.
 Italy is the biggest European producer of rice, fruits, and vegetables, as well as the world’s biggest wine producer and exporter.
 The country is one of the major agricultural players in the European Union.
 Yet, Italy has limited natural resources.
 The country must import most of the raw materials required for production and more than 80% its energy.